itarck/fancoil-example/README.md

     - Originally copied from [day8/re-frame]
     - Use [reagent] ratom as db

+- [html-router-example]
+	- Originally copied from [reagent-template]
+	- This is a simple example of [fancoil.module.reitit/html-router]

 - [todomvc-ratom]
 	- Originally copied from [day8/re-frame]
 	- Use [reagent] ratom as db